 Here, in Phil Abba's Grenache block, the vines are just now getting through veraison, as of August 10.
 We've picked these vines as early as August 20 in some years.
-It's not going to happen this year (our note: owner/grower Phil Abba's current 2020 prognostication is a picking for rosés probably happening during the first week of September, and red wine programs probably starting in the third week of September).
+It's not going to happen this year (our note: owner/grower Phil Abba's current 2020 prognostication is picking for rosés probably happening during the first week of September, and red wine programs probably starting in the third week of September).

 The home ranch is like Abba Vineyard, on extremely deep, super-sandy soil.
 Pretty ideal.
 This will be an exciting "new" direction for our brand.

-Bonnotto Vineyard (west side 1930s own-rooted head trained Zinfandel)
+Bonnotto Vineyard (west side 1930s own-rooted head-trained Zinfandel)

 Feel that? (making note of the cool Delta breeze touching our faces).
 We didn't quite feel that on the east side.
-The west side of Lodi's Mokelumne River appellation is definitely different from the east side.
-Soils are similar, but each vineyard has its own character, and weather is not exactly the same in each spot.
+The west side of Lodi's Mokelumne River appellation is different from the east side.
+Soils are similar, but each vineyard has its character, and the weather is not the same in each spot.
 That's the reason I make wines from both sides, from so many vineyards.
 Why would I want them to be all the same?

-Everyone talks about east and west sides of Lodi, and for good reason.
+Everyone talks about the east and west sides of Lodi and for good reason.
 2020 will be our fifth year producing a Bonnotto Vineyard Zinfandel.
 The comparison with, say, Lot 13 on the east side is that the cluster and berry sizes in Bonnotto are bigger.
 It ends up making a "bigger" Zin — darker fruit, less red berry perfume, and a heavier feel, even showing off a little "muscle."

 This year we're seeing quite a bit more "jacks" (i.e. green undeveloped, seedless berries due to the after-effects of spring millerandage) in Bonnotto, which can be good because it can make a looser cluster, meaning less rot.
 I do see a little rot here and there, but I think it's more from bird pecks.

 Bonnotto is usually our first vineyard to be picked on the west side — typically in early September before we pick Lot 13 on the east side, and before TruLux Vineyard on the west side, which has considerably larger vines producing a bigger crop.
-Our first Zinfandel to be picked each year is almost always Rous Vineyard (planted in 1909 on St. George rootstock), which has a similar type head trained vines like Bonnotto's, but ripens faster because of lower yields and that super-sandy east side soil.
+Our first Zinfandel to be picked each year is almost always Rous Vineyard (planted in 1909 on St. George rootstock), which has a similar type head trained vines like Bonnotto's but ripens faster because of lower yields and that super-sandy east side soil.

 These are the "giants" — 6-foot tall vines, every one of them higher than my head, and weightier than what you just saw in Bonnoto Vineyard.

 My first impression is that the vineyard is looking really nice in 2020.
-The vines have a good, healthy canopy, which is very open and airy enough for the Delta breeze to blow through, because the spurs are growing up and down a single trunk, which makes for more of a "ladder pruning" — a child could can climb up these arms.
+The vines have a good, healthy canopy, which is very open and airy enough for the Delta breeze to blow through because the spurs are growing up and down a single trunk, which makes for more of a "ladder pruning" — a child could climb up these arms.

 You can see that Keith (owner/grower Keith Watts) has been doing minimal leaf pulling or cane trimming because he hasn't had to this year.
-In most years the canes in TruLux grow so long that they start to grab on to each other between the vines, making it so you can barely walk through the block.
+In most years the canes in TruLux grow so long that they start to grab onto each other between the vines, making it so you can barely walk through the block.
 This year it looks like the vines stopped growing most of their canes on their own, which means they've been focusing on maturing their fruit a little sooner.
 The fruit looks a little bigger, more voluptuous than in years past — maybe a few more "jacks" than usual, but in long, loose clusters typical for TruLux.

-What you're seeing is the reason why TruLux has always been one of most interesting Zinfandels.
-It always has more "spice" and earthiness than our other Zinfandels, and more of a cola/black cherry fruit quality.
+What you're seeing is the reason why TruLux has always been one of the most interesting Zinfandels.
+It always has more "spice" and earthiness than our other Zinfandels and more of a cola/black cherry fruit quality.
 It's also a little more of a structured wine, typical "west side," almost the opposite of Lot 13 on the east side.

 Because of the tall size and shape of these vines, a balanced vine for TruLux usually means about 5 tons or more per acre.
-Compare that to Rous Vineyard on the east side, which has typical head trained vines — 3 tons for Rous is a "big" year.
+Compare that to Rous Vineyard on the east side, which has typical head-trained vines — 3 tons for Rous is a "big" year.

 We'll probably end up picking TruLux around our normal time this year, which is usually about the third week of September, if not a little later.
 We have a week of 100°-degree weather coming up, which will slow things down (our note: grapevines typically shut down when temperatures climb above 90°, which prolongs the maturation process), so we'll see.